mikr13/tanstack-starter-with-better-auth/README.md

 ### Todo
-[] Fix the HydrationHydration error with i18next-browser-languagedetector
+[ ] Fix the Hydration error with i18next-browser-languagedetector

 ## Features